hkirk/swtafp-slides/slides/12/actor-2.md

 #### Supervision

 * Router are actors so we can used `SupervisorStrategy`
-* Default is 'alwasy escalate'
+* Default is 'always escalate'

 ----